 Even though life on the road comes with many necessities, not all expenses can be written off as deductions on tax returns.

 For example, you may wear regular clothes when you drive the long-distance routes, but you still cannot deduct regular clothing purchases.
+You can only write-off work-related clothes.
 Likewise, you cannot write off commuting costs/mileage between where you live and where you work.
 Your home phone line does not qualify for a deduction, even if you use it for work.
 Travel expenses and meals incurred on personal trips are not eligible deductions either.

 Owner-operators are not allowed to deduct time for "lost income" spent working on their equipment, deadheading, or downtime.